tbaptistal/MORPHE2US/docs/index.rst

 This guide will help you install, configure, run, and analyze models using MORPHE2US and SpineToolBox.

 .. note::
    This documentation is a work in progress.
 Feedback and contributions are welcome!
+Pages Building a model to analysing a model are still in progress.

 Contents:
 ---------